alvsanand/distributed-tracing-workshop/docs/laboratory-03/README.md

     <<< @/docs/laboratory-03/files/changes_kubernetes_flask_deployment.yml

-## 4. Propagate tracing HTTP headers
+## 4. Propagating the tracing HTTP headers

 Now, we are able to trace all requests from the Python and Ruby services.
 However, the requests made from ```flask-app``` to ```sinatra-app``` are not correlated because the span is not propagated.
 To solve that, we have to modify again ```flask-app``` to do so.